YouNow/younow.github.io/policy/en/trust.md

 Use the "[Contact Mod](https://younow.wufoo.com/forms/contact-a-younow-moderator/)" form on YouNow's website to submit your request for a moderator's attention.
 This form allows you to create a more in-depth report to a moderator in real-time.

+_Guide for Parents_
+Are you a parent of a user on YouNow?
+Feel free to visit our [Guide for Parents](/policy/en/parents) to learn important information regarding your teen using YouNow, and the Internet in general.

 ## Underage Users

 YouNow users must be at least thirteen years of age.
 If you are a user who comes in contact with a user who is under the age of thirteen, please make sure to flag the user (reason: "User under 13").